Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/bach-mammary.md

 <div class="figure">
 <img src="bach-mammary_files/figure-html/unref-bach-qc-dist-1.png" alt="Distribution of each QC metric across cells in the Bach mammary gland dataset.
 Each point represents a cell and is colored according to whether that cell was discarded." width="672" />
-<p class="caption">Distribution of each QC metric across cells in the Bach mammary gland dataset.
+<p class="caption">(\#fig:unref-bach-qc-dist)Distribution of each QC metric across cells in the Bach mammary gland dataset.
 Each point represents a cell and is colored according to whether that cell was discarded.</p>
 </div>